top of page

 Size A Muzzle With Measurements

-Sizing a muzzle is not an easy task, even I after nearly 3 years can still struggle with it sometimes, especially if the dog sits in-between muzzle sizes (which will be explained more below).
+Sizing a muzzle is not an easy task, even I after 6 years can still struggle with it, especially if the dog sits in-between muzzle sizes (which will be explained more below).
 If you are at this stage you would hopefully have the 6 needed measurements, they will either be accurate, partially accurate or approximated.

 They are length, width, closed height, open height, closed circumference and open circumference.
 For this example I will use Evelyn's Doberman from our how to measure chart.
 We will pretend we don't have all his picture measurements and had to 'approximate' his width and have no circumference measurements.